finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             var idTypeScope = idTypeScope_example;  // string | Scope of the person identifier type.
             var idTypeCode = idTypeCode_example;  // string | Code of the person identifier type.
             var code = code_example;  // string | Code of the person under specified identifier type's scope and code.
-This together with stated identifier type uniquely              identifies the person. var properties = new SetPersonPropertiesRequest(); // SetPersonPropertiesRequest | Request containing properties to set for the person.
+This together with stated identifier type uniquely              identifies the person. var setPersonPropertiesRequest = new SetPersonPropertiesRequest(); // SetPersonPropertiesRequest | Request containing properties to set for the person.
 Properties not specified in request will not be changed.

             try
             {
                 // [EXPERIMENTAL] Set Person Properties
-                Person result = apiInstance.SetPersonProperties(idTypeScope, idTypeCode, code, properties);
+                Person result = apiInstance.SetPersonProperties(idTypeScope, idTypeCode, code, setPersonPropertiesRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)